 As Ariel, Karl Johnson wears modern clothes – some sort of white jumpsuit with white gloves and white shoes, wearing white makeup on his face.
 He makes an odd acting choice, to play the lively spirit of the island in a somewhat sedated manner.
 I’m guessing that his (or Jarman’s) rationale was that Ariel is somewhat detached from human concerns, maybe because he isn’t human, or he only performs actions because Prospero told him so, promising to grant him his freedom, so he’s not acting out of his free will.

-The role of Miranda went to the seventies/eighties British popstar Toyah Willcox, which was relatively controversial at the time (nowadays I guess it would be the equivalent of casting Lady Gaga).
+The role of Miranda went to the seventies/eighties British popstar Toyah Willcox, which was relatively controversial at the time.
 She brings a sort of “wildling” vibe (in the Game of Thrones sense) to the role, mixing innocence with vibrant sexuality.

 The movie ends with a fairy tale (and kind of kitschy) wedding and Elisabeth Welch (credited as “A Goddess”) singing “Stormy Weather”.
 I must say, I DID NOT expect the Romanian folk music at the beginning of the wedding (played by Gheorghe Zamfir and his orchestra).